glacials/splits-io/docs/api_v4.md

 [s3]: https://aws.amazon.com/s3

 ## User Authentication and Authorization
-If you want to upload runs for a user (e.g. from within a timer), you have two options.
+If you want to upload, disown, or delete runs for a user (e.g. from within a timer), you have two options.
 If you only need to know who a user is on Splits I/O, skip to advanced.

 ### Simple option
 Upload the run without auth and direct the user to the URL in the response body's `uris.claim_uri`.
 If they are logged